TChellali/tinydtls/README.md

 make
 mv libtinydtls.so libtinydtls.dll # Apply Windows file extension
 ```
+## Arduino platform
+This library is a fork to adapt
 # License

 Copyright (c) 2011–2022 Olaf Bergmann (TZI) and others.